Gokurin/calculator/README.md

 # calculator
-This is a small calculator to convert numbers to other bases.
-Will be updated with new features periodically.
+This is a small calculator project.
+It will be updated with new features periodically.

+Planned features:

+Soon:
+* Addition, Subtraction, Division, Multiplication.

+Far Future:
+* Angle solver.
+* "Solve for X" problem solver.
+* Quadratic formula calculations.
+* Point plotter.
+* Base conversion.
+* F to C and C to F converter.